albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are the main countermeasures to prevent bloat?

-* Limit the size of the trees in the inital population
+* Limit the size of the trees in the initial population
 * Prohibit the mutation and crossover operators that would generate trees that are too big
 * introduce check and repair mechanism in mutation/crossover
 * pruning
-* penlize fitness of large trees
+* penalise fitness of large trees
 * ad-hoc operators

 ## 12 Applications & Recent Trends